 After two months:

-I have seen an immediate and lasting improvement in my mood and mental health, a major improvement in my skin, a day or two of “die off” symptoms and significant anti-histamine effects.
+I saw an immediate and lasting improvement in my mood and mental health, a major improvement in my skin, a day or two of “die off” symptoms and significant anti-histamine effects.
 Urgency (I have a bladder disease that is in remission) returned after two weeks on the diet.
 That symptom lasted two weeks and is now resolved.
 (Vitamin A is very closely related to bladder issues because it affects epithelial cells and their tight or loose junctions.)
-My sight issues (on and off cloudy vision) stayed bad at first and then resolved.
+My sight issues (on and off cloudy vision) have improved.

 While this diet isn’t for the faint of heart, the improvements are so encouraging and far outweigh the challenges.
 I can’t imagine not pursuing this path fully now.